SiddPlus/Technical-Art-Alive-Game/Dev Logs/Task 3 Single Layer Water Material Development Journal.md

 ## Research

-For this project, I conducted extensive research on Single Layer Water Material and explored the Unreal Engine to create a more immersive experience.
+For this Task, I conducted extensive research on Single Layer Water Material and explored the Unreal Engine to create a more immersive experience.
 I prioritized studying official documentation to develop my ability to learn new techniques independently and without direct guidance.

 Additionally, I sought insights from technical experts and used an example of an existing game to deepen my understanding of Single Layer Water Material and ensure its proper implementation within the game.